walkerhughes/yield-central/README.md

 ## YieldCentral: Daily Treasury Yield Curve Insights

-Welcome to YieldCentral, a daily-updated hub for U.S. Treasury Yield Curve data.
-This project leverages web scraping, continuous integration (CI), and continuous deployment (CD) workflows to bring the most current yield curve interest rates directly from treasury.gov to your fingertips.
-YieldCentral implements this data with an interactive Streamlit app for an engaging way to monitor and analyze U.S. Treasury bond yields over time.
+Welcome to Yield Curve Central!
+This project brings digestible, daily macroeconomic analyses of the most current yield curve interest rate dynamics to your fingertips.
+Yield Curve Central leverages a data ingestion pipeline automated with GitHub Actions to process data from various sources each day, including data scraped from the web, and obtained through the Yahoo Finance and AlphaVantage APIs.
+This data is passed to GPT-4o, which generates analyses on [YieldCurveCentral.com](https://www.yieldcurvecentral.com/), a web app deployed on Vercel and bult with TypeScript and Next.js.

 ## Features
 **Daily Updates**: EOD data scraped directly from treasury.gov each day and pushed to Google BigQuery via GitHub Actions Workflow.